utdemir/ghc-musl/README.md

 therefore can be used to create fully static Haskell binaries without `glibc` dependency on any platform which can run Docker.

-Images contain `ghc`, `cabal` and `stack` executables alongside with commonly used libraries and build tools.
+Images come with `ghc` and `cabal` executables alongside with commonly used libraries and build tools.

 ## Usage